How To Create An Amazing App Icon

 Here are a few tips to help you hire the right graphic designer:

 - Look for a designer who specializes in app icon design.
 If they’ve never designed an app icon before, they may not have a deep understanding of app icon design best practices.
 So, try to look for a designer who has a portfolio full of attractive app icons.
+They should also be comfortable creating an Android app icon as well as iOS icons.

 - Avoid websites like Fiverr and Upwork.
 While some designers on these kinds of sites can produce high-quality work, you’re better off looking for a professional graphic designer on LinkedIn or asking one of your colleagues to recommend a designer they know and trust.